CoThings-App/ios/CONTRIBUTING.md

 //
 //  Created by Nesim Tunç <mail@example.com> on 2020/05/01.
 //  Modified by Umur Gedik <mail@example.com> on 2020/05/02.
-//  Copyright © 2020 Rainlab.
+//  Copyright © 2020 CoThings.
 All rights reserved.
 //
 ```